cameronmaske/cameronmaske.com-v2/src/pages/comparing-3-continous-intergration-services-for-docker-compose/index.md

 From testing, Codeship built and ran the fastest, followed closely by CircleCI.
 Travis lagged behind.
 It seems to be slower to spin up a instance and the added installation needed for Docker/Docker Compose costs additional time.

-#Conclusion
+##Conclusion

 From our 3 options, it's a close call between Codeship and CircleCI.
 Codeship built and ran the fastest, was easy to cache built images and had good clear documentation and example projects.
-However, CircleCI's pricing ($20 cheaper on the first tier) could justify it's ever so slightly slower build time.
+However, CircleCI's pricing (**$20** cheaper on the first tier) could justify it's ever so slightly slower build time.

 Subjectively, I liked CircleCI's configuration the most, as it didn't require me to change my local Docker Compose configuration.
 [However, one future cause for concern might be their note that [machine executor pricing may change](https://circleci.com/docs/2.0/docker-compose/#using-docker-compose-with-machine-executor).

-<strong>CircleCI is a narrow winner for me<strong/>.
+<strong>CircleCI is a narrow winner for me</strong>.
 If you have complex and build intensive Docker images, Codeship's caching might tip it over the edge.

-What do you think?
+> What do you think?
 I'd love to hear from others if they have any additional experiences!
 Share them in the comments!